-- We inspected and challenged management's selected methodology and assumptions including market benchmarking (where appropriate market benchmarking exists, focusing on material classes of business in relation to Third Party Bodily Injury (TPBI) for claims above £1m) and; - We performed graphical assessment of incurred and paid claims development against management's selected ultimate's using our in-house reserving software to identify and quantify potential outliers including challenging management where appropriate.
+- We inspected and challenged management's selected methodology and assumptions including market benchmarking (where appropriate market benchmarking exists) focusing on material classes of business in relation to TPBI for claims above £1m; - We assessed the incurred and paid claims development against management's selected ultimate costs using our in-house reserving software to identify and quantify potential outliers including challenging management where appropriate; and - We assessed whether the financial statement disclosures in relation to the valuation of the general insurance liabilities are appropriate.

 In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.
 In addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments; assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.

 In addition to the above, our procedures to respond to the risks identified included the following:

-- reviewing SFCR disclosures by testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - enquiring of management, internal audit and external legal counsel concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations; and - reading minutes of meetings of those charged with governance and reviewing correspondence with the PRA and FCA, reviewing internal audit reports and reviewing correspondence with HMRC.
+- reviewing SFCR disclosures by testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the SFCR; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - enquiring of management, internal audit, in-house and external legal counsel concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations; and - reading minutes of meetings of those charged with governance, reviewing correspondence with the PRA, HMRC, FCA and reviewing internal audit reports.